nientedidecente/elime/README.md

 I am going to make a small game engine that will use the same in game rules, using es6 and react.

 Any help would be appreciated.

+### Is there any plan to retake this project?
+As UX/UI and web designer, I think I can help a lot... gchuca@gmail.com